lokutech/Modern-Arabic-Prose-1/README.md

 Current issues:

-Some words either have a mistake, or missing tashkeel, or need to be verified that are correct are highlighted in yellow.
+• Some words either have a mistake, missing tashkeel, or need to be verified that are correct are highlighted in yellow.

-Sentences end with '' and missing tashkeel are highlighed in blue.
+• Sentences end with '' and missing tashkeel are highlighed in blue.

-Page 58 is missing.
+• Page 58 is missing.
 I will be happy to add it if someone has access to the print and can send a photo of the missing page.